 Spend an afternoon at the Moffat Mission Station

-Co-founded by British missionary Richard Moffat in the 19th century, the mission station has historical significance.
+Co-founded by British missionary Richard Moffat in the 19th century, the mission station has a lot of historical significance to the surrounding area.
 The station also served as a printing press, where Moffat translated the Bible into Setswana.
 This was the first time the Bible had been published in an African language.
 Tourists can visit the church on the premises, browse other historical monuments or pop into the bookshop.

 Head over to the Boesmansgat Sinkhole

 If you’re an avid outdoors enthusiast, don’t miss an opportunity to visit this submerged freshwater cave.
-World cave diving records have been set at this location, during which some have lost their lives.
+World diving records have been set at this location, while many have lost their lives.
 Located 55km outside of Kuruman and featuring a 10km drive into Mount Carmel, travelling to Boesmansgat is filled with sights and sounds.
 En route to the sinkhole, be sure to keep your eyes peeled for local fauna and flora.
 Do note, there is an entry fee for the attraction.

 We look forward to seeing you in our province!